BacktrackD3V/nethunter-termux/README.md

 # nethunter-termux
-This script downloads minimal Kali chroot and installing this\nWorking without root\nUsing Proot
+This script downloads minimal Kali chroot and installing this.
+Working without root and using Proot